jewel/clearskies/protocol/core.md

 The "utime" for file changes is the current time if OS hooks are being used.
-If it is detected by a file scan, then the mtime should be used if it is before the previous time the file was scanned, otherwise the previous scan time should be used.
+If it is detected by a file scan, then the mtime should be used if it is before the previous time the file was scanned.
+Otherwise the previous scan time should be used.
 Deleted files should always use the previous scan time as the "utime".
-(The start time of the previous scan can be used instead of the previous scan time for the file in question if desired.)
+(The start time of the previous scan can be used instead of the previous scan time for the file in question, if desired.)

 Notification of a new or changed file looks like this: